 ---------------------------------------------------------------

-Standard Claim Process:
+VA Standard Claim Process:

-Remember, for every Standard Claim you submit, the process is
+Remember, for every Standard Claim you submit, the process is:

 3) VA will schedule a Compensation & Pension (C&P) Exam for your claim